Petraeus scandal widens, snares U.S. commander in Afghanistan

 Details on content of the emails were not revealed.

-The FBI referred the case to the Pentagon on Sunday and Panetta directed the Defence Department's Inspector General to handle the investigation.
+The FBI referred the case to the Pentagon on Sunday and Panetta directed the Defense Department's Inspector General to handle the investigation.
 Panetta also informed lawmakers who oversee military affairs.

 FBI RAID, SHIRTLESS PHOTOS